swaits/typst-collection/glossy/README.md

 - `long`: Long form (can be `none`)
 - `description`: Term description (can be `none`)
 - `label`: Term's dictionary label
-- `pages`: Linked page numbers where term appears
+- `pages`: Array of linked page numbers where term appears

 **NOTE:** If the theme does not emit `entry.label`, linking form terms to their glossary entry will not work.